royal-programmer/Python-Basics/Basic-Codes/README.md

 3. Check_Palindrome.py: It is a programme to find whether a given string is palindrome or not.
 Here, string slicing method is used.

+4. Inserting element in sorted list.py: It is a programme where user input values (int data type) in a sorted premade list without effecting the sequence.